 This is a leather constructed holster ($40) that adds the thumb break for added firearm retention.
 This draw is a bit different from other holsters because there is an extra step.

 It’s a good option, just make sure you practice with it.

 Eric’s favorite no-nonsense OWB holster brand ($40).
-Great for carry or for competition use.
+Great for carrying or for competition use.
 Tons of models so you’ll be sure to find your pistol, hand, and flashlight combination.

-Backing allows use of paddle or other belt attachment systems (Tek-Lok, etc).
+Backing allows the use of a paddle or other belt attachment systems (Tek-Lok, etc).

 Best IWB Holsters